keviny2/Non-Bayesian-vs.-Bayesian-HMMs/README.md

 ## Proposal

 A Markov chain is a model that tells us something about the probabilities of sequences of random variables, states, each of which can take on values from some set (Jurafsky & Martin, 2020).
 A Hidden Markov Model, or HMM, is a generalization of a Markov chain and allows for analysis on both observed and hidden states (Fonzo et al, 2007).
 HMMs have a wide variety of applications in the Bioinformatics field.
 Some prominent applications include: alignment, profiling of sequences, protein structure prediction, and pattern recognition.
 We propose to create an HMM model to perform single-cell copy-number inference.
 Utilizing the direct library preparation method (Zahn et al, 2017), we obtain a matrix of read counts which we will perform copy-number alteration (CNA) inference on.
+If time permits, we will explore possible model enhancements and execute various benchmarking tests to compare our model with existing ones.

 ### Works Cited